rexrainbow/phaser3-rex-notes/docs/docs/ui-sizer.md

     - `'right'`, or `Phaser.Display.Align.RIGHT_CENTER` : Align game object at right-center.
     - `'top'`, or `Phaser.Display.Align.RIGHT_CENTER` : Align game object at top-center.
     - `'bottom'`, or `Phaser.Display.Align.BOTTOM_CENTER` : Align game object at bottom-center.
-- `paddingConfig` : Add space between bounds.
+- `paddingConfig` : Extra padded space.
 Default is 0.
     - A number for left/right/top/bottom bounds,
     - Or a plain object.
         ```javascript